Bhupi1306/AI-Lab/Lab1/README.md

-# 8-Puzzle Solver using DFS and BFS

-This project implements a solution to the classic **8-puzzle problem** using **Depth-First Search (DFS)** and **Breadth-First Search (BFS)** algorithms in C++.
-The 8-puzzle is a sliding puzzle that consists of a 3×3 grid with 8 numbered tiles and one empty space.
-The goal is to move the tiles around until they match the desired final configuration.

-## Problem Statement

-Given an initial state of the 8-puzzle, the objective is to transform it into the goal state using a series of legal moves (up, down, left, right) where the empty tile (represented by `0`) can slide into adjacent positions.
-This implementation checks whether the goal can be reached from the initial configuration using **DFS** and **BFS** traversal techniques.
+# Lab - 1
+**Aim:**
+To implement and compare Depth First Search (DFS) and Breadth First Search (BFS) algorithms for solving the 8-puzzle problem.

 ---

-##  Features
+## Theory
+The **8-Puzzle Problem** is a sliding puzzle consisting of a 3×3 grid with 8 numbered tiles and one empty space.
+The objective is to reach the goal state from a given initial state by sliding the tiles into the empty space.

+Two classical search strategies can be used to solve this problem:

+### Breadth First Search (BFS)
+- Explores all the nodes at the present depth level before moving on to nodes at the next depth level.
+- Guarantees the shortest path solution if one exists.
+- Uses a **queue (FIFO)** data structure.

+### Depth First Search (DFS)
+- Explores as far as possible along each branch before backtracking.
-- Solves the 8-puzzle using:
+- Does **not** guarantee the shortest solution.
-  - **Depth-First Search (DFS)**
-  - **Breadth-First Search (BFS)**
-- Custom state representation using 2D vectors
-- Dynamic move generation (Up, Down, Left, Right)
-- Tracks explored nodes using a closed list
-- Simple and readable implementation
+- Uses a **stack (LIFO)** or recursion.

 ---

-##  Implementation Details
+## Algorithm

-### Programming Language

-- C++

-### Data Structures Used

-- `std::vector` for matrix representation of the puzzle
-- `std::stack` for DFS
-- `std::queue` for BFS
-- `std::vector` as a closed list to prevent revisiting states
+### BFS for 8-Puzzle
+1. Start with the initial state and insert it into a queue.
+2. Repeat until the queue is empty:
+   a.
+Remove the front node from the queue.
+   b.
+If it is the goal state, return success.
+   c.
+Otherwise, generate all valid child states by moving the blank space.
+   d.
+Insert the child states into the queue if they are not already visited.

-### Functions
+### DFS for 8-Puzzle

-- `printNode(matrix node)` — Prints the current state of the puzzle
-- `checkSame(matrix a, matrix b)` — Compares two puzzle states
-- `move()` — Moves the blank tile to a new position
-- `findZero()` — Locates the position of the blank tile
-- `genChildren()` — Generates all valid children states from a current state
-- `presentInClosedList()` — Checks if a state has already been visited
-- `DFS()` — Runs Depth-First Search
-- `BFS()` — Runs Breadth-First Search
+1. Start with the initial state and insert it into a stack (or recursion).
+2. Repeat until the stack is empty:
+   a.
+Pop the top node from the stack.
+   b.
+If it is the goal state, return success.
+   c.
+Otherwise, generate all valid child states by moving the blank space.
+   d.
+Push the child states into the stack if they are not already visited.

 ---

+## Time and Space Complexity

+### BFS
+- **Time Complexity:** O(b^d)
+  - b = branching factor (average number of child nodes per state, ~2–4 in 8-puzzle)
+  - d = depth of the shallowest solution
+- **Space Complexity:** O(b^d) (stores all nodes in memory).

+### DFS
+- **Time Complexity:** O(b^m)
+  - m = maximum depth of the search tree
+- **Space Complexity:** O(b × m) (stores only one path with its siblings).

+---

+## Conclusion
+- **BFS** always finds the shortest solution but requires high memory and time as the depth increases.
+- **DFS** requires less memory, but it may not find the shortest solution and can get stuck in deep paths.
+- For the **8-puzzle problem**, BFS is more reliable, while DFS is more memory efficient.